JunMa11/CVPR-MedSegFMCompetition/README.md

 ### Previous Prediction in Image Input

 The input image also contains the `prev_pred` key which stores the prediction from the previous iteration.
 This is used only to help with submissions that are using the previous prediction as an additional input.

+### No Bounding Box key
+We also omit the `boxes` key in some of the validation and test samples as it is a bad prompt for some structures, such as vessels.
+In this case we simply skip the first inital prediction and only evaluate the models with 5 clicks using the same evaluation metrics.

+### Upper Time Bound During Testing
+We set a limit of 90 seconds per class during inference (whole docker run).
+If the inference time exceeds this bound, the corresponding DSC and NSD scores will be set as 0.
+When participants evaluate their models using the  `CVPR25_iter_eval.py` script they will receive a warning if their models exceed this limit.

+There are two motivations for this setting
+- The main focus of this competition is to prompt the interactive segmentation algorithm designs.
+Inference time should not be a huge concern/constraint for participants.
+- It is very hard to evaluate the real inference time within docker since implementations also affect the docker overhead.

+### Final Script Output
+The `CVPR25_iter_eval.py` script will produce the following outputs in the `--save_path` argument:
+- `{teamname}_metrics.csv` that contains the following columns
+    - `CaseName`: Test / Validation image filename
+    - `TotalRunningTime`: Inference time taken for the image (all interactions)
+    - `RunningTime_{i}`: Inference time for interactions [1-6], 1: bbox, 2-6: clicks
+    - `DSC_AUC`: Area under DSC-to-Click curve metric
+    - `NSD_AUC`: Area under NSD-to-Click curve metric
+    - `DSC_Final`: DSC after final click
+    - `NSD_Final`: NSD after final click
+- `CASE_{i}.npz` - model output with keys:
+    - `segs`: Final prediction for all classes
+    - `all_segs`: All intermediate predictions of the model for interactions [1-6]